Newest update of this page: 17 August 2020

 Are you for a profit, not-for-profit, a charity?

-We want to make tons of money so that we can promote civil liberties and good policy related to firearm ownership … and far beyond.
+We want to make tons of money to invest in civil liberties and good policy related to firearm ownership … and far beyond.

 We want to hire teams of writers, editors, videographers, graphic designers, researchers, coders, etc. to create more content across more media, plus lawyers to take on high-profile winning lawsuits, and more.